FAQ

 What is the default IP range used for the VPN?

-The default IP range used is 10.189.184.0/21.
-The VPN Server will always be on the first (non-network) IP address or the range, so 10.189.184.1.
+The default IP range is 10.189.184.0/21.
+The VPN Server will always use the first non-network IP address in the range, which is 10.189.184.1.
 If you want to change this IP range, you can edit the configuration files directly.
 The IP range is defined in /vpn/config/vpn-config.json.
-We're aiming to have all configuration parameters als options in the admin UI, but this is not the case yet.
+We aim to make all configuration parameters available as options in the admin UI, but this is not the case yet.

 When making changes to the client configuration files, make sure to restart the VPN using systemctl restart vpn-configmanager and systemctl restart vpn-rest-server.